-FOR NOT VACCINATED or PARTIALLY VACCINATED Waiting for test results Negative test results Positive test results Symptoms AND contact of a case Continue to self-isolate from others.
-Household members ( not FV) must also self-isolate.
+Waiting for test results Negative test results Positive test results Symptoms AND high risk contact of a case Continue to self-isolate from others.
+Household members self-isolate while waiting for your PCR test results.
 Continue to self-isolate for 10 days from your last contact to a positive case.
-Household members ( not FV) should not attend school or child care & only leave home for other essential reasons (e.g., work, groceries).
-Continue to self- isolate for 10 days from when your symptoms started, or positive test date (or as directed by Public Health).
-Household members ( not FV) must also self-isolate as directed by Public Health.
-Symptoms but NOT a contact of a case Continue to self-isolate from others.
-Household members ( not FV) must also self-isolate.
+FVHousehold members do not need to self-isolate.
+Children who are not FV should not attend school or child care for the same 10 day isolation period.
+Other Household members who are not FV should only leave home for essential reasons (such as attending work, or picking up groceries and prescriptions) for the same 10-day self-isolation period Continue to self-isolate for 10 days from when your symptoms started, or positive test date if asymptomatic (or as directed by Public Health).
+Household members must also self-isolate regardless of vaccination status.
+Symptoms but NOT a high risk contact of a case Continue to self-isolate from others.
+Household members (not FV) must also self-isolate while waiting for your PCR test results (as per screening tool).
 Stop self-isolating 24 hours after symptoms started improving (48 hours for gastrointestinal symptoms).
 Household members do not have to self-isolate.
-No symptoms but ARE a contact of a case Continue to self-isolate from others.
-Household members ( not FV) should not attend school or child care; only leave home for other essential reasons (e.g., work, groceries).
-Continue to isolate for 10 days from your last contact to a positive case & re-test as directed by Public Health.
-Household members (not FV) should not attend school or child care & only leave home for other essential reasons (e.g., work, groceries).
-Received notification of exposure on COVID Alert Continue to self-isolate from others.
-If you have symptoms, household members ( not FV) should also self-isolate.
+No symptoms but ARE a high risk contact of a case Continue to self-isolate from others for 10 days regardless of vaccination status.
+IF the asymptomatic high-risk contact is FV, household members do not have to self-isolate.
+If the asymptomatic high-risk contact is NOT FV, household members who ARE FV do not have to self-isolate.
+If neither high risk contact or household member is FV, the household members must self-isolate pending a Negative PCR test result.
+Continue to self-isolate for 10 days from your last contact to a positive case.
+FVHousehold members do not need to self-isolate.
+Children who are not FV should not attend school or child care for the same 10 day isolation period.
+Other Household members who are not FV should only leave home for essential reasons (such as attending work, or picking up groceries and prescriptions) for the same 10-day self-isolation period Received notification of exposure on COVID Alert Continue to self-isolate from others.
+If you have symptoms, household members should also self-isolate while waiting for PCR test results.
 Symptoms → stop self-isolating 24 hours after symptoms started improving (48 hours for gastrointestinal symptoms).
 No symptoms → stop self-isolation.
+Household members do not need to self-isolate.